windhamdavid/Zoidberg/EXAMPLE.md

 How many bananas did she buy in the beginning?

 ### Answer interpretation
-The answer is the unknown value of bananas gained by Mrs. Jones at the beginning of the problem.
+The answer is the unknown value of bananas gained by Mr. Windham at the beginning of the problem.

 ## Data extraction

 ### Sentence 1
-bananas owned by Mrs. Jones + x
+bananas owned by Mr. Windham + x

 ### Sentence 2
-bananas owned by Mrs. Jones - 5
+bananas owned by Mr. Windham - 5

 ### Sentence 3
-bananas owned by Mrs. Jones - 4 bananas owned by Mrs. Jones == 0 bananas owned by Mrs. Jones' friends + 4
+bananas owned by Mr. Windham - 4 bananas owned by Mr. Windham == 0 bananas owned by Mr. Windham' friends + 4

 ## Correct response
 9 bananas